CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/gui-editor.md

 ---
-title: "Implementing Custom Figma Designs in Rails"
+title: "Challenges in Implementing Super Custom Figma Designs"
 publishedAt: 2025-08-12
 description: "A technical overview of the challenges faced when translating highly customized Figma designs into a Rails application.
 This article discusses layout issues, the limitations of CSS frameworks like Bootstrap and Tailwind, and suggests a GUI editor design for more efficient component positioning."
 tags: ["rails", "css", "figma", "gui-editor"]
 ---

-# Challenges in Implementing the [hackts.ch](https://hackts.ch) Design

-While building the hackts.ch site, I encountered layout issues that I did not anticipate.
+While building the [hackts.ch](https://hackts.ch) site, I encountered layout issues that I did not anticipate.
 The design came from a highly customised Figma file with precise alignments, irregular shapes and spacing patterns.

 I chose Rails with custom Sass stylesheets because of the abundance of unique styling across the page.
 [Bootstrap](https://getbootstrap.com/) felt difficult to adapt to the design, and [Tailwind’s utility classes](https://tailwindcss.com/docs/utility-first) were not flexible enough for the level of customisation required.